zipmark/okcomputer/README.markdown

 If NewRelic is installed, OkComputer automatically disables NewRelic monitoring for uptime checks, as it will start to artificially bring your request time down.

-If you'd like to intentionally count OkComputer requrests towards your NewRelic request time analytics, set:
+If you'd like to intentionally count OkComputer requests in your NewRelic analytics, set:

 ```
 # config/initializers/okcomputer.rb